16 Mindfulness Activities for Kids That Are Fun and Teach Mindfulness

 Kids don’t have to face the daily stressors of adult life, but sometimes they get anxious just like the rest of us.
 Parents are left wondering what to do to help their kids calm down in these situations.
 Anxious adults often benefit from the practice of mindfulness, defined as the mentality achieved by focusing on the present and accepting one’s thoughts and feelings in the moment.
 It isn’t just meditation either, there are mindfulness activities that kids will love doing.

-Could mindfulness work for kids too?
+Do mindfulness activities help kids?
 Experts say yes.
 Studies on the impact of mindfulness in classrooms have shown that the practice boosts academic performance, increases optimism, and calms anxiety.
 Learning mindfulness early in life will help kids grow up to be healthy adults with a strong grasp on stress management.

 1. Blow some bubbles